Bone Densitometry & Menopause

 Bone mineral density testing, also known as bone densitometry, quickly and accurately measures the amount of calcium in certain parts of your bones.
 From this information, your doctor can determine how strong your bones are and what your risk of fracture is.

-The test is used to detect osteoporosis, a disease in which the bone's mineral content and density are low, increasing a person's risk of fracture.
+The test is used to detect osteoporosis and osteopenia.
+Osteoporosis is a disease in which the bone's mineral content and density are low, increasing a person's risk of fracture.
+Osteopenia is a disease where bone density is decreased and this can be a precursor to later osteoporosis.

 Why do menopausal women need bone mineral density testing?